hagemt/crypto_fall2011/README.md

   of possible attack vectors.
 Its author(s) aim(s) to deliver reliable and transparent security features.

-  Plouton leverages the readline, pthread, SQLite, and GnuTLS libraries.
+  Plouton leverages the readline, gcrypt, pthread, and SQLite3 libraries.

 Changelog
 =========